egoisticfemboy/Egoware/README.md

 BE CAREFUL, IT HAVE LOUD NOISES AND IF YOU GET EAR DAMAGE I AM NOT LIABLE FOR EAR DAMAGE

+# NASTY THINGS NOTE

+If you do anything NOT allowed like attacking someone I am not liable for it and you are agreeing instantly that you are aware to the consequences!

 # DISCORD

 I would love if you join my discord, it's kinda nice there ;3